 Title Animation

-An animated graphic introducing a stream, speaker, or segment, often used in professional productions.
+An animated graphic introducing a stream, speaker, or segment is often used in professional productions.

 Twitch Bits

-A virtual currency on Twitch used by viewers to support streamers through cheers, which are highlighted in chat.
+On Twitch, viewers use a virtual currency to support streamers through cheers, which are highlighted in chat.

 Transmission Rate

-The speed at which audio/video data is transferred to the streaming server.
-Directly tied to the set bitrate.
+The speed at which audio/video data is transferred to the streaming server is directly tied to the set bitrate.

 Turnkey Streaming Solution